SebGuelfi/annotatER/README.md

 # annotatER
-R package to connect unannotated expressed regions to annotated genes
+R package to connect unannotated expressed regions to annotated genes using split read information